Austin Homelessness Facts

-Data on the state of homelessness in Austin/Travis County is collected from homeless service providers, including Front Steps, on a weekly basis.
-This data is made available to the public on the Ending Community Homelessness Organization’s (ECHO) website, and is updated regularly.
+Data on the state of homelessness in Austin/Travis County is collected from homeless service providers, including Front Steps, on a monthly basis.
+Below you will find homelessness facts for Austin condensed into easy to understand chunks.

-The Year to Date count shows of the total individuals served, 7,101 were literally* homeless, while 5,438 are not literally* homeless, for a total of ~12,000 individuals served.
+The Year to Date count shows of the total individuals served, 7,498 were literally* homeless, while 4,654 are not literally*homeless, for a total of ~12,152 individuals served.

 As of Jan 31, 2017, the last documented homeless point-in-time count, it was estimated that there were over 2,197 homeless individuals in Austin/Travis County on any given night.

 The City of Austin with some help from the Ending Community Homelessness Organization, published the Plan to End Community Homelessness in 2010, which details the renewed efforts to end chronic homelessness in Austin by expanding the scope of care to include the entire spectrum of homelessness, from those at risk of becoming homeless to those experiencing chronic homelessness.
 View the plan here.

 *Literally Homeless: Means individuals sleeping on the streets, in emergency shelters, or discharged from an institution where they resided for 90 days or less and were homeless upon institutional entry.

 *Not Literally Homeless: Individuals at-risk of homelessness or receiving housing stabilization services.